 “My first Transplant Games were at Norwich in 2004.
 I just entered for the fun of it.
 I trained a bit but not particularly hard but I got a gold in the backstroke and was invited to go to the World Transplant Games in London, Ontario, in 2005.

 “I trained very hard and that’s when I came to the Positive Health swimming scheme.
 I trained with them all through that year and in my very last race in Canada I won a bronze medal in the 100m backstroke.

 “I was very pleased.
 I would have ben devastated to leave without a medal.
 Up to that point, I had never realised I was such a competitive person.
 I have been swimming ever since.”

 This article first appeared in the March-April edition of Swimming Times.
-To purchase a copy of the magazine or buy a subscription, click here.
+View the Swimming Times page to purchase a copy of the magazine or subscribe.